osmlab/osm-wayback/README.md

 Creates a [RocksDB](//rocksdb.org) key-value store of each version of OSM objects found in OSM history files.
 This history index can then be used to augment GeoJSON files of OSM objects to add a `@history` property that includes a record of all _previous_ edits.

-:rocket: Final goal is to create historic geometries for each intermediate version of an OSM feature.

 #### Notes:

 1. The history is index is keyed by `osm-id`+"!"+`version` (with separate column families for nodes, ways, and relations).

 2. `add_history` will lookup every previous version of an object passed into it.
 If an object is passed in at version 3, it will look up versions 1,2, and 3.
 This is necessary for the tag comparisons.
 In the event there exists a version 4 in the index, it will not be included because version 3 was fed into `add_history`.

-3. Since `add_history` is driven by a stream of GeoJSON objects, deleted objects are not supported.
+3. Since `add_history` is driven by a stream of (current, valid) GeoJSON objects, deleted objects are not yet supported.

 ## Build